ngodn/aequify-release/README.md

 1. Monitors for upward volatility
 2. Entry Conditions:
+   - Checks overall 24h price change is above 25% (if directional filter enabled)
+   - Ensures price is not reversing (if reversal protection enabled)
    - Waits for 30 price ticks minimum
    - Looks for 2% rise within 13 seconds
-   - Opens 25 USDT short position if criteria met
+   - Opens 25 USDT short position with MARKET order if all criteria met

-3 DCA Management:
+3. DCA Management:
    - Activates hovering DCA system that continuously monitors price:
      - Small Positions (Inner Layer):
        - Every 10 seconds, if price is 5% above entry